 ▪ Excitement about your future

 ▪ Affirmation that you made the right choice by selecting SNU

 Family members are highly encouraged to participate in their student’s transition to the university.
 Parents will attend their own session, which occurs at the same time as the student session.
 Parents will learn about the academic advising process, residence life and housing details, payment plan options, spiritual development, student health services, meal plans, and other important services and activities.
 Parents will also have the opportunity to sign up for individual appointments with either a financial aid counselor or business officer.

-- Copies of transcripts may be helpful to your academic advisor, as he or she helps you build your class schedule
+▪ Copies of college transcripts may be helpful to your academic advisor, as he or she helps you build your class schedule

 What specific immunizations do I need?